benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 This investment will pay off later.
-In particular, one of the benefits of positive shape, besides aesthetics and ease of fitting in adventure objects and pathways, is that it means you can subdivide or combine regions if you find they're too big, and still end up with positively-shaped regions as a result.
+In particular, one of the benefits of positive shape, besides aesthetics and ease of fitting in adventure objects and pathways, is that it means you can subdivide or combine regions if you find they're too small or too big, and still end up with positively-shaped regions as a result.

 ## Terrain Types